sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/bioinformatics_tools.md

 - **Docker Architecture**

-    Installing and running docker is dependent on the computer's operating system.
-We will define some key concepts that you will come across when installing and running docker.
+    Installing and running Docker is dependent on the computer's operating system.
+We will define some key concepts that you will come across when installing and running Docker.

     ![Docker Architecture](/img/docker_architecture.jpg "Docker Architecture")